Continental USA Orders Ship FREE!

 Engineering Peculiarities Of Closed-back Headphones

-As mentioned above, closed-back headphones have no acoustic leaks so their sound is more difficult to design than that of semi-open headphones.
+As mentioned above, closed-back headphones have no acoustic leaks so your sound is more difficult to design than that of semi-open headphones.
 Therefore, AKG designer Thomas Stubics studied special sources of knowledge to design the K 171 and K 271 closed-back reference headphones.

 Let us take a look at the mechanical construction of a K 171 Studio earphone.
 The XXL speaker (1) sits in the middle of a support plate (2) that also holds acoustic resistors (3) that lead to the rear cavity (4).
 The rear of the transducer and the gimbal cavity (5) are mutually connected by a tube (6).
 As will be explained later, the design of the earpad (7) and the outer shell of the earcup (8) are also very important for the acoustic result.
 The latter does not only determine noise attenuation and therefore should be as tight as possible, its eigenmodes go a long way toward shaping the sound and must be taken into account in the design process.
 FEM computer simulations and laser vibrometric tests have turned out to be extremely useful to detect and effectively eliminate unwanted resonances.